Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

-Alternative explanations were developed.
+Alternative explanations have been developed in the labor economics literature.
 A recently proposed reasoning by \cite{goldin2014} focuses on the structure of jobs.
 Temporal flexibility, referring to factors like the total number of hours worked and the time when they are provided, translates into a convex relationship of working hours and the salary.
-Since women typically value flexibility more than men because of a greater involvement in child rearing, gender inequality in earnings is more severe in inflexible occupations. \cite{goldin2014} presents evidence that the wage gap was larger and increased over the lifecycle in inflexible occupations, e.g., in the area of business or law, compared to more flexible occupations, e.g., in pharmacy, science or technology.
-Moreover, in less flexible occupations the gender wage gap was found to increase with the number of hours worked due to a more convex hours-earnings relationship.
+Since women typically value flexibility more than men because of a greater involvement in child rearing, gender inequality in earnings is expected to be more pronounced in inflexible occupations. \cite{goldin2014} presents evidence that the wage gap was larger and increased over the lifecycle in inflexible occupations, for example in the area of business or law, compared to more flexible occupations like pharmacy, science or technology.
+Moreover, in less flexible occupations, the gender wage gap was found to increase with the number of hours worked due to a more convex hours-earnings relationship.
 The explanatory power of occupations for the gender gap, together with industries, was also empirically confirmed in the analysis of \cite{blau2016}.